Events & News

 The Embassy of Brazil joined RMA’s program of planting trees at diplomatic sites in partnership with the city Urban Forestry Division and the Arbor Day Foundation.
 In November 2024 pair of magnolia grandiflora trees requested by Ambassador H.E.
 Maria Luiza Viotti were planted.
 A lovely welcome ceremony followed.

-Our first free public Tree Walk was held on Sunday August 25 2024.
+Our first free public Tree Walk was in August 25 2024.
 About a dozen people met under the double row ginkgo and tulip poplar trees that line the sidewalks around Sheridan Circle.
 Walkers were shown how Sheridan Circle’s design and trees embody L’Enfant’s grand design for the capital city.
-The walk featured otter species: the tall feathery locust by the Chile Ambassador’s residence, the two ‘Valley Forge’ elms we planted by the Cameroon Embassy, and the four ‘Princeton’ elms in front of the Zambia Embassy.
-At our last stop we measured the huge white oak tree by 2419 Mass planted in 1908.
+The walk featured otter species as well.
+We measured the huge white oak tree by 2419 Mass planted in 1908.
+It is larger than 100 inches around and a DC-protected Heritage tree.
+We thank the homeowners for caring for this historic specimen from the original second row.

 View our Events Archive »